 “An ounce of prevention is worth a pound of cure” That saying holds true for horses.
 As part of our routine care we provide vaccinations, deworming, Coggins testing, and dental care.
 We can discuss any issues you may have with your horse, including nutritional needs, geriatric care and management.
-We also offer our CORE Wellness or PERFORMANCE Wellness packages with preventative care procedures that are basic to every horse.
-See our Wellness Program care for details.
+We also offer our CORE Wellness or PERFORMANCE Wellness packages with preventative care procedures that are geared to every horse.
+See our Wellness Programs page for details.

 We offer care for your horse in case of any emergency such as colic, sickness, lameness or injury.
 We are available 24 hours a day, 7 days a week, 365 days a year for emergencies, and are equipped to provide many diagnostic and treatment procedures in the field.
 For more serious situations, we can discuss and arrange referral to clinics where more intensive procedures can be performed.

 An extensive physical examination, lameness evaluation, neurologic examination, and drug screen is offered by us prior to purchasing a horse.
 The information gathered is used by the prospective buyer and/or agent to determine whether the horse will be serviceable for it’s intended use.
 The exam often includes laboratory testing, digital radiographs, endoscopy, and ultrasound exams.

 Aged horses can have sub-clinical health care issues that can be identified and treated before they become a problem.
 If your horse is over 15 years of age we recommend a complete physical examination and blood testing to establish baseline values.

 Evaluate the locomotion of your horse.
 We use a variety of techniques to identify the source(s) of lameness including physical examination and palpation, flexion tests, and joint and nerve blocks.
 Digital radiography, ultrasound, and laboratory tests help us to further evaluate the source of your horse’s lameness.